dustinpfister/phaser3_start/README.md

 * ( done ) common setSpritePath function for player and people
 * ( done ) logic for createing paths for people sprites
 * ( done ) getRandomMapPos function

-* (      ) If a person goes out of bounds have them respawn
+* ( done ) If a person goes out of bounds have them respawn
-* (      ) Have people spawn at map spawn location
+* ( done ) Have people spawn at map spawn location

-* (      ) keep people from spawning into walls, and going to walls
+* ( done ) keep people from spawning into walls, and going to walls

+* (      ) see if you can get people to stop bunching up on top of each other
 * (      ) when a person hits the player, have them stop for a while, then get a new location to go to